-- LITTLE MANTRAP LAKE (Hubbard County) largemouth bass: All from 12-18" must be immediately released. - LITTLE MOOSE LAKE near Deer River (Itasca County) muskellunge: Minimum size limit 48". - LITTLE MCDONALD LAKE (Otter Tail County) walleye: All from 18-26" must be immediately released.
-One over 26" allowed in possession. - LITTLE RICE LAKE (Beltrami County) muskellunge: Minimum size limit 48". - LITTLE SAUK LAKE (Todd County) walleye: Possession limit is two. largemouth bass: Possession limit is one. sunfish: Possession limit is five. crappie: Possession limit is five. yellow perch: Possession limit is 10. northern pike: All from 24-30" must be immediately released.
+- LITTLE MANTRAP LAKE (Hubbard County) largemouth bass: All from 12-20" must be immediately released.
+One over 20" allowed in possession. - LITTLE MCDONALD LAKE INCLUDING KERBS LAKE (Otter Tail County) walleye: All from 17-26" must be immediately released.
+One over 26" allowed in possession. - LITTLE SAUK LAKE (Todd County) walleye: Possession limit is two. largemouth bass: Possession limit is one. sunfish: Possession limit is five. crappie: Possession limit is five. yellow perch: Possession limit is 10. northern pike: All from 24-30" must be immediately released.
 Possession limit is three, with one over 30". - LITTLE TOAD LAKE (Becker County) sunfish: Possession limit 10. northern pike: All from 24-36" must be immediately released.
 One over 36" allowed in possession. - LITTLE VERMILION LAKE including LOON RIVER to Loon River Falls portage (St. Louis County). walleye: All from 17-28" must be immediately released.
-One over 28" allowed in possession. sauger/walleye: Possession limit 6 combined, only 4 may be walleye. - LITTLE WINNIBIGOSHISH LAKE (Itasca County) muskellunge: Minimum size limit 48". - LITTLE WOLF LAKE (Cass and Hubbard Counties) muskellunge: Minimum size limit 48". - LITTLE WOMAN LAKE (Cass County) northern pike: All from 24-36" must be immediately released.
-One over 36" allowed in possession. muskellunge: Minimum size limit 48". - LONG LAKE near Glen (Aitkin County) northern pike: All from 24-36" must be immediately released.
+One over 28" allowed in possession.

+sauger/walleye: Possession limit 6 combined, only 4 may be walleye.

+- LITTLE WOMAN LAKE (Cass County) northern pike: All from 24-36" must be immediately released.
+One over 36" allowed in possession. - LONG LAKE near Glen (Aitkin County) northern pike: All from 24-36" must be immediately released.
 One over 36" allowed in possession. - LONG LAKE near Hawick (Kandiyohi County) largemouth bass: All 12" and larger must be immediately released.
 One over 20" allowed in possession. - LONG LAKE (Stearns County near Clearwater) bass: All 12" and larger must be immediately released.
 One over 20" allowed in possession. northern pike: All from 24-36" must be immediately released.
-One over 36" allowed in possession. - LONG LAKE (Todd County) northern pike: All from 24-36" must be immediately released.
+One over 36" allowed in possession. - LONG LAKE near Bertrum (Todd County) northern pike: All from 24-36" must be immediately released.
 One over 36" allowed in possession. - LOON LAKE (Cook County) northern pike: Minimum size limit 30".
-Possession limit one. - LOUISE LAKE (Cass County) muskellunge: Minimum size limit 48".
+Possession limit one.

-- MANDALL LAKE (Chisago County) crappie: Possession limit five. walleye: Minimum size limit 17". - MAPLE LAKE (Douglas County) crappie: Possession limit five, with a minimum size limit of 10".
+- MANDALL LAKE (Chisago County) crappie: Possession limit five. walleye: Minimum size limit 17". - MANOR WOODS POND (Country Club Pond) (Olmsted County) See Rochester-Olmsted County Area Lakes on page 37. - MAPLE LAKE (Douglas County) crappie: Possession limit five, with a minimum size limit of 10".